If you’re a procrastinator you want to learn how to stop procrastinating.

 Our ideal gets further and further away from where we currently are.

-If you are always measuring your progress against achieving your ideal you’ll never be happy.
+If you are always measuring your progress against your ideal you’ll never be happy.

 Your ideal will always be in front of you – which will cause you to stop and not make any forward progress.

-This can be rectified by a simple mindset shift.
+This can be rectified by a simple mindset shift, that can help you stop procrastinating.

 Start measuring your progress from the present day back to where you started from rather than measuring forward.